 and

-d use pattern, density and mix of uses should be promoted that minimize the length and number of vehicle trips and support the development of viable choices and plans for public transit and other alternative transportation modes, including commuter rail and bus.
+A land use pattern, density and mix of uses should be promoted that minimize the length and number of vehicle trips and support the development of viable choices and plans for public transit and other alternative transportation modes, including commuter rail and bus.
 (1.6.5.4)

 "Transportation systems" refers to a system of corridors and rights-of-way for the movement of people and goods, and includes cycle lanes.
 On the one hand, this could be taken to mean roads should be used for the movement of people rather vehicles.
 On the other hand, since "transportation systems" doesn't actually mention anything about roads, maybe this doesn't show a preference for the efficient use of road space by bikes and public transit over the less efficient use of road space - in terms of moving people - by cars.
 Hmmm.